 I don’t know about you but I’m tired of hearing about the golden hour; perfect photos are boring.
 Seeking the golden hour may be appropriate for some situations, but a good nature and landscape photographer should never shy away from bad weather.
 Setting aside the fact that shooting in only one hour of the day is incredibly restrictive, bad weather photography contributes to the mood and atmosphere, sets your photographs apart from others, and forces you to get creative with the atmospheric conditions.
 So, grab your rain coat and let’s talk about what bad weather can do for you.

-The threat of rain typically comes with cloud cover; a grey, overcast day is the best time to shoot landscape photography and any landscape photographer should look at a cloudy day with with glee – here’s why.
+The threat of rain typically comes with cloud cover; a grey, overcast day is the best time to shoot landscape photography and any landscape photographer should look at a cloudy day with glee – here’s why.

 - More people stay home if they think it’s going to rain which makes cloudy weather the perfect time for landscape photographers to shoot popular locations.